 The acrid whiff and tang of sea air assails my nostrils in such a good way.
 Breathe it in, sucking it up, up, up until it fills my skull and permeates my very being.
 The ultimate saline solution!

 The oscillating breeze slyly insinuates itself against my cheekbones, like the soft intimate breath of an invisible lover, winding itself coquettishly around my body, enveloping me as it swirls sinuously along my ear canals to tap out a soft roll of the sea on my ear drums.

 The oh so bearable lightness of just being.
-Hearing, seeing, tasting, touching and feeling.
+Every one of my senses satiated and satisfied.

 A sudden cawing from high behind my left shoulder makes me smile.
 My friend the crow is having his say too.
 The Irish name préachán comes to mind and an old Irish kids song, Préachán, Préachán (pronounced pray-a-kawn).
 What a wonderfully onomatopoeic rendition of the name.
 Those guttural consonants and the drawn out e and a.